samueldanso/vite-react-tailwind-app/README.md

 # Vite + React + TailwindCSS Starter Template

-This is a simple and minimalistic Vite, React and TailwindCSS and boilerplate template with all the starter files and dependencies already setup and ready for you to use.
+This is a simple and minimalistic Vite, React and TailwindCSS boilerplate template with all the starter files and dependencies already setup and ready for you to use.
 # Tools

 - Vite